DGS Associates

 Ameeta Verma Duggal

-Ameeta Verma Duggal has been appointed as the General Manager of the India Sanctions and Export Controls Society
+Ameeta Verma Duggal has been appointed as the Regional Ambassador, International Sanctions and Export Controls Society.

 Ameeta Verma Duggal writes for WorldECR about the increasing relevance of Internal Compliance Programmes in India as published.